gojomo/zibcoin.org/index.md

 ---
-title: 'Zib', the friendlier name for µBTC (microbitcoin)
+title: "'Zib': the friendlier name for µBTC (microbitcoin)"
 layout: minimal
 ---